jackriccomini/arrowquery.js/README.md

 **How does it work?**

-Calling `.toString()` on a function lets you access its source code at runtime as string.
+Calling `.toString()` on a function lets you access its source code at runtime.
-Passing that code to a JavaScript parser lets you compile arbitrary parts of JavaScript to SQL (or anything).
+Passing that code to a JavaScript parser lets you compile arbitrary JavaScript functions to SQL (or anything).